KaisenAmin/c_std/database/README.md

 - `bool postgres_table_exists(Postgres* pg, const char* tableName)`: function to check if table is exists or not.
 - `PostgresResult* postgres_list_tables(Postgres* pg)`: this function list all the tables in the current database.
 - `PostgresResult* postgres_get_table_schema(Postgres* pg, const char* tableName)`: this function retrieve the column names and their data types for a given table in the database.
+- `bool postgres_execute_prepared(Postgres* pg, const char* stmtName, const char* query, int nParams, const char* const* paramValues)`: this function execute a parameterized query.This can help prevent SQL injection and make your queries more flexible.
+- `PostgresResult* postgres_get_table_columns(Postgres* pg, const char* tableName)`: this function fetch the names of all the columns in a given table.This can be useful if you want to know the structure of a table without fetching all its data.

 ## Examples